-6. Licensed Psychoanalysts:

-- a.
-Applies only to Practitioners in states that license psychoanalysts. - b.
-Practitioners will be credentialed as a licensed psychoanalyst if they are not otherwise credentialed as a practitioner type detailed in Credentialing Policy (for example, psychiatrist, clinical psychologist, licensed clinical social worker).
+- iv.
+Minimum of five years' experience practicing neuropsychology at least ten hours per week. - 6.
+Licensed Psychoanalysts: - a.
+Applies only to practitioners in states that license psychoanalysts. - b.
+Practitioners will be credentialed as a licensed psychoanalyst if they are not otherwise credentialed as a practitioner type detailed in Empire Credentialing Policy (e.g. psychiatrist, clinical psychologist, licensed clinical social worker). - c.
+Practitioner must possess a valid psychoanalysis state license. - (a) Meet minimum supervised experience requirement for licensure as a psychoanalyst as determined by the licensing state. - (b) Meet examination requirements for licensure as determined by the licensing state.